A sprained wrist is an injury to any of the ligaments which connect bone to bone in the wrist of which there are many.

 A wrist sprain is quite a common injury, which usually occurs after a fall onto an outstretched hand.
 Other accidents or impacts can cause a sprained wrist, although it usually involves the wrist being bent either forwards or back.
 A sprained wrist doesn't usually occur as an overuse injury.
 Gradual onset wrist pain is more likely to be due to RSI or repetitive strain injury such as carpal tunnel syndrome or tendonitis.

 Wrist sprains can vary in severity.
-A mild (grade 1) wrist sprain may involve the ligament being stretched.
-Moderate (grade 2) injuries are partial tears of a ligament and severe (grade 3) injuries are full ruptures of one or more ligaments.
+A mild or grade 1 wrist sprain may involve the ligament being stretched.
+Moderate or grade 2 injuries are partial tears of a ligament and severe grade 3 injuries are full ruptures of one or more ligaments.
 Grade 3 injuries may also involve an avulsion fracture where a fragment of bone is pulled off with the ligament.

 It is important to get all but the most mild of suspected wrist sprains assessed.
 Even a minor sprained wrist can result in prolonged and recurring pain and disability.

 A doctor will assess the wrist, looking for swelling, bruising, deformity, tenderness, pain on movements etc. They will also ask about how the injury happened and any previous injuries to the area.
 A referral may be made for an X-ray or MRI scan to rule out a broken wrist and to observe the extent of the injury.